ghostFaceKillah/CarND-Advanced-Lane-Lines/README.md

 There are many, many ways in which the pipeline might fail:
   - snow on the road
   - driving in the night
+  - driving in the rainy weather
   - bumpy road, obscuring parts of lanes and breaking perspective transform
   - time-worn bleak lane lines
+  - curvy road

 These are all consequences of the fact that the predictor framework depends on